Black robes or bathrobes? Virus alters high court traditions

 DRESS CODE: ROBES OPTIONAL

-The same goes for lawyers who argue before the Supreme Court.
-Appropriate court attire for lawyers, the court says, is “conservative business dress in traditional dark colors.”
-Think navy blue, or charcoal gray.
+Lawyers who argue before the Supreme Court are supposed to wear “conservative business dress in traditional dark colors,” the court says.
+Think navy blue or charcoal gray.
 Sweatpants come in those colors, don’t they?

 Meanwhile, the Justice Department says the government’s lawyers will wear their traditional long-tailed formal morning coats and present their arguments from the conference room of the solicitor general, the government’s top Supreme Court lawyer.